stevezhangzA/stephenzhang.github.io/_pages/about.md

 Previously, I am a Research Assitent (RA) from [School of Engineering](https://engineering.westlake.edu.cn/), **Westlake University**, MiLab.
 My research includes offline Reinforcement Learning (RL) and Imitation Learning (IL).

-Much more previously, I am a first year Ph.D. candidate at Tsinghua University, majored in Biology.

 Feel free to [Email](mailto:stevezhangz@163.com)  me if you would like to collerberate.

 News